klapo/pyfocs/README.md

 version==0.3.1.

-pyfocs has been known by btmm_process (obscure non-pythonic name) and pyfox (an unmaintained package on PyPi) resulting in the new name for the library.

 # Overview

 pyfocs is the University of Bayreuth Micrometeorology python library for processing Fiber Optic Distributed Sensing (FODS) data.
 It is intended to streamline the handling of large and long-term DTS setups.